BBP500 - Bloodborne Pathogens Exposure Control Training (Minnesota)

 Easy to Use

 We make bloodborne pathogens certification easy.
 You can leave and return to where you left off in the BBP training as many times as you wish.
-After successfully completing this online BBP course a certificate of completion can be printed.
+After successfully completing this online bloodborne pathogens training course a certificate of completion can be printed.

 As a busy Minnesota tattoo artist or body piercer, you can complete this course in one day or between clients over several days.
 You can begin this online training course, sign out whenever you need to take a break, and then come back later and pick up where you left off.
 This online BBP training course can be taken in the convenience of your home, shop, or even on the go.

 This course was designed specifically for the body art industry and has take-away notes, a realistic training scenario, and exercises designed to help tattoo artists, permanent cosmetics technicians, micro-blading technicians, and body piercers avoid cross-contamination.
-You can ask the instructor questions seven days a week from 7 AM to 11 PM Pacific Time.
+You can ask the instructor questions seven days a week from 8 AM to 10 PM EST.

-This online body art BBP training class is narrated and has five sections: OSHA, Pathogens and Communicable Diseases, Chain of Infection, Exposure Control Plans, and Methods of Compliance.
+This online body art bloodborne pathogens training class is narrated and has five sections: OSHA, Pathogens and Communicable Diseases, Chain of Infection, Exposure Control Plans, and Methods of Compliance.

 Module 1 of this course covers what body artists need to know about the Occupational Safety and Health Administration and the National Institute for Occupational Safety.
 After completing this module you should be able to describe what OSHA and NIOSH do, demonstrate knowledge of OSHA's Bloodborne Pathogens Standard, explain why body art BBP training is required, and give definitions of key words.